starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

 - “invoke” is a constant prefix, encoded in bytes (ASCII), with big-endian.
-- `chain_id` is a constant value specifying the network this transaction is sent to.
-See [below](./transactions#chain-id).
+- `chain_id` is a constant value that specifies the network to which this transaction is sent.
+See [Chain-Id](./transactions#chain-id).
 - $$h$$ is the [Pedersen](../Hashing/hash-functions#pedersen-hash) hash

 ## Declare transaction

-The declare transaction is used to introduce new classes into the state of StarkNet, allowing other contracts to deploy instances of those classes or using them in a library call.
+The declare transaction is used to introduce new classes into the state of StarkNet, enabling other contracts to deploy instances of those classes or using them in a library call.

 A declare transaction has the following fields: